 Notes

 - Rice: Check package for cooking times or test with a small quantity first.
-Look for premium long grain basmati rice brands at an Indian grocery store such as India Gate, Royal or Zebra.

 - Persian spice mix Advieh and barberries (zereshk) are available at Persian or Middle Eastern stores or online.
 Substitute advieh with mild Mediterranean or Middle Eastern spice blend.